zigaudrey/paint-hex-convertor-MSX/README.md

 3. Create a separate file for the palette. **Be sure the colors match with the picture you will using**
 3. Choose a palette (image). **It have to have a total of 16 pixels**
 3. Choose a sprite sheet (image). **Its dimensions both should be a divisible of 8**
+3. Mention if **the picture is displayed vertically or horizontally.**
 3. **Two bin files will be created**, ready to replace data in the ROM

 ## Hex-to-paint Steps